 - Fees are doubled for late applications

 - $90 for public events in the City of Minneapolis

 - $45 for public events at the Minneapolis Convention Center

 - $240 for an annual Seasonal Food Permit (April 1 - March 31)

-Applications and payments must be received at least 2 weeks prior to the event start date or late fees apply.
-Applications received less than two business days prior to the event may not be approved or could be restricted.
+Applications and payments must be received at least two weeks prior to the event start date or late fees apply.
+Applications received less than two business days before the event may not be approved or could be restricted.

 Pay by email

-Fees paid by credit card.
+Fees can be paid by credit card.
 City staff will call you to get your payment information.

 Email your application to [email protected]